Sámi cuisine: Meat dishes

 Reindeer, fish and game meats are staple foods, with thousands of recipes and flavors, although spices other than salt are very rare.
 The local cuisine varies a lot, depending on access to food.
 Sápmi's history with its many cultural influences has led to an array of dishes.
 Most dishes are made of reindeer meat, although some also are made of moose or sheep.
 Smoking and drying have historically been used to preserve meat and fish.

 Fish dishes

 Fishes in the mountains and forest areas of Sápmi include salmon, common whitefish, perch, roach, and char.
 Fishes of the coastal areas of Sápmi include cod.

 New cooking

 In the last decades, new influences have been introduced in traditional Sámi cooking.
 A well-known dish of this cross-cooking is the Suovaskebab, which consists of sliced suovasbierggo, cucumber, salad and garlic dressing in a pita bread.
 The Suovaskebab can be found at festivals and fairs in northern Scandinavia.
 These days the old food culture is evolving and adapting.
-Fast food restaurants in Sápmi can have reindeer hamburger on their menus.
+Fast food restaurants in Sápmi can have reindeer hamburgers on their menus.